UK: Classified documents found at a bus stop — report | DW | 27.06.2021

 "The department takes the security of information extremely seriously and an investigation has been launched.
 The employee concerned reported the loss at the time.
 It would be inappropriate to comment further," a ministry spokesperson said.

-According to the BBC, the documents included emails and PowerPoint presentations regarding last week's naval incident close to Crimea — a region annexed by Russia which the UK, the US, and their allies still formally see it as a part of Ukraine.
+According to the BBC, the documents included emails and PowerPoint presentations regarding last week's naval incident close to Crimea — a region annexed by Russia that the UK, the US and their allies still formally see as a part of Ukraine.

 Russia's response to the presence of the HMS Defender marked the first time since the Cold War that Moscow used live ammunition to deter a NATO ship